-The great writers of allegorical works are Edmund Spenser's Faerie Queen, John Bunyan's Pilgrim's Progress, George Orwell's Animal Farm, Nathaniel Hawthorne's Young Goodman Brown, and Herman Melville's Moby Dick.
+The great writers' of works are Edmund Spenser's Faerie Queen, John Bunyan's Pilgrim's Progress, George Orwell's Animal Farm, Nathaniel Hawthorne's Young Goodman Brown, and Herman Melville's Moby Dick.
 In this series, typically speakers or writers use allegories as rhetorical devices or as literary devices.
-Some Plato's works contain passages with minimum two meanings, called "allegories" or "symbols."
+Some Plato's works are being an allegorical sense that his writings contain passages with minimum two meanings, called "allegories" or "symbols."
 J.M.
 Coetzee also handles the allegorical interpretations as a literary device.
 It has the hidden meanings through symbolic actions, figures, events, and imageries, which together create the moral, political meaning the author wishes to convey.
 It has minimum two levels of interpretation.
 The usage of allegory is to add different layers of meaning to Coetzee's Life & Times of Michael K. It makes the character of Michael K as multidimensional.
-So, Coetzee stands for something larger in meaning than what he literally stands for allegory permits writers to put forward their political and moral points of view.
-A study of an allegorical piece of writing easily gives us an insight.
+So, Coetzee stands for something larger in meaning than what he literally stands for allegory permits writers to put forward their political and moral point of view.
+A study of an allegorical piece of writing easily give us an insight.